MicrosoftDocs/visualstudio-docs/subscriptions/vs-pluralsight.md

 ### When your subscription expires

 When your Pluralsight subscription expires, the status will change to "0 days remaining" and the link to the Pluralsight portal will be removed.
-You'll still be able to see the date that you activated the subscription, as well as the date it expired.
+You'll still be able to see the date that you activated the subscription, and the date it expired.
    :::image type="content" source="_img/vs-pluralsight/vs-pluralsight-expired.png" alt-text="Pluralsight tile after expiration, the link to Pluralsight will be removed and the dates the subscription was active will appear at the bottom of the tile.":::

 ## Eligibility